boxuk/trello/README.md

 This will print out all the id's for your Trello boards.

-The following methods all return a JSON response from the server.
+The following methods all convert JSON results into clojure maps.

 Getting your member information